geektechniquestudios/LibrarianAPI/README.md

 ## You can maintain toggle states for your menus

-I just wanted users' choices to be remembered so they wouldn't have to keep going into options menus, so I made a technique for that, but it only works for one element currently.
+I wanted users' choices to be remembered so they wouldn't have to keep going into options menus, so I made a technique for that, but it only works for one element currently.
 If anyone is interested in this, I will develop it more.
 I may do it for my own reasons in the future.
 <br/>
 You can get the saved state of a toggle by doing